 Question and Answer Hot Seats For Each Participant

+Any group coaching program can provide a real-time opportunity for hot seats.
+A hot seat is designed to ‘turn up the heat’ on each client as he/she is coached live!
 Offering personal Q&A time or “Hot Seats” provides clients direct communication, feedback, brainstorming and the opportunity to regularly mastermind.
-In small groups, this live component not only offers time for coaching, but also opens the coaching to other business owners who can mastermind and brainstorm.
+In small groups, this live component not only offers a hot seat for one group coaching member but also opens the coaching and guidance to other business owners to mastermind and brainstorm.
 This creates a group cohesiveness and builds trust with participants.

 1-1 Live Strategy Sessions